Analyzing Ego Networks

 R2-D2’s Ego Network.

-Note that we use the as_star() option for the layout, so that the ego is put in the center of the star graph surrounded by their alters.
+Note that we use the layout_as_star() for the layout, so that the ego is put in the center of the star graph surrounded by their alters, we can specify who the star node is using the option center.

 R2-D2’s clustering coefficient is just the density of the graph that includes only the alters: